vtempest/ai-research-agent/README.md

  Search and outline a research base using Wikipedia's 100k popular pages as the core topic phrases graph for LLM Research Agents.
 Most of the documents online (and by extension thinking in the collective conciousness) can revolve around core topic phrases linked as a graph.

 * 240K total words & phrases, first 117K first-word or single words to check every token against.
-100K Wikipedia Page Titles and links - wikipedia most popular pages titles.
-Also includes domain specificity score and what letters shoudl be capital.
+100K Wikipedia Page Titles and links - Wikipedia most popular pages titles.
+Also includes domain specificity score and what letters should be capital.
 * 84K  words and 67K phrases in dictionary lexicon  OpenEnglishWordNet, a better updated version of Wordnet - multiple definitions per term, 120k definitions, 45 concept categories
 * JSON Prefix Trie  - arranged by sorting words and phrases for lookup by first word to tokenize by word, then find if it starts a phrase based on entries, for Phrase Extraction from a text.